fiongogo/game-programming-patterns/book/architecture-performance-and-games.markdown

-^title Architecture, Performance, and Games
+^title Architecture, Performance, and Games  结构，性能和游戏 ^section Introduction 介绍
-^section Introduction

 Before we plunge headfirst into a pile of patterns, I thought it might help to give you some context about how I think about software architecture and how it